Ctrlpanel-gg/docs/docs/docs/Installation/getting-started.md

 ## Queue Listeners

 ### Crontab Configuration
-The first thing we need to do is create a new cron job that runs every minute to process specific Dashboard tasks. like billing users hourly and suspending unpaid servers. to open de crontab run: `crontab -e` and paste the following configuration into to crontab
+The first thing we need to do is create a new cron job that runs every minute to process specific Dashboard tasks such as billing users hourly and suspending unpaid servers.
+To open the crontab run: `crontab -e` and paste the following configuration into crontab.

 ```bash
 * * * * * php /var/www/dashboard/artisan schedule:run >> /dev/null 2>&1